milanaryal/milanaryal.github.io/_posts/2020-04-18-ping-your-sitemap-to-the-major-search-engines.md

 excerpt: "Inform Google Bot and Bing Bot about changes to your websites by submitting your XML sitemap URL."
 ---

-*What the heck is Ping?* Pinging (in SEO) refers to sending auto-generated notifications (XML sitemap) to search engine spiders telling them that the page has been updated and needs to be re-crawled.
+_What the heck is Ping?_ Pinging (in SEO) refers to sending auto-generated notifications (XML sitemap) to search engine spiders telling them that the page has been updated and needs to be re-crawled.

 After changes (or adding new post) to your site, change the 'last modified date' of updated pages in your sitemap.
 If you are using CMS platform like WordPress, you can use sitemap plugins to do this automatically.

-Then, resubmit (first time? you need to signup & then submit) the sitemap in Webmaster Tools --- both [Google Webmasters](https://www.google.com/webmasters/){: rel="nofollow" }, and [Bing Webmasters](https://www.bing.com/toolbox/webmaster){: rel="nofollow" }.
+Then, resubmit (first time? you need to signup & then submit) the sitemap in Webmaster Tools --- both [Google Webmasters](https://www.google.com/webmasters/){:rel="nofollow"}, and [Bing Webmasters](https://www.bing.com/toolbox/webmaster){:rel="nofollow"}.

 ---